bimdoer/bimdonity/README.md

 ## 🚀 Building and Deployment

-‼️‼️ __The workflow deploy will push all changes from the main/docs/**/*, there is no build or gh-deploy needed, because for the navigation the plugin will do everything automated.__‼️‼️
+‼️‼️ __The deployment workflow will automatically push all changes from main/docs/**/*.
+There is no need to manually build or use gh-deploy, as the plugin will handle the navigation and deployment automatically.__ ‼️‼️

 To build the documentation site:
 ```bash